How to Install Apache Maven on Debian

 Now, create a profile script to set the required environment variables system-wide:

-This command creates /etc/profile.d/maven.sh with two environment variables: M2_HOME points to the Maven installation, and the script extends PATH to include the Maven binaries.
+This command writes /etc/profile.d/maven.sh with two environment variables: M2_HOME points to the Maven installation, and PATH includes the Maven binaries.
+The quoted heredoc keeps the variables literal so each new shell expands them correctly.

 Step 6: Apply the Environment Changes

-To apply the changes immediately without opening a new terminal, reload the profile script:
+System-wide profile scripts load during login sessions.
+To apply the changes immediately without opening a new terminal, reload /etc/profile:

 Alternatively, log out and back in, or open a new terminal window for the changes to take effect automatically.
 The environment variables persist for all future sessions.